kingdido999/Image-Annotation/README.md

 ## Installation

-You can download the zip file and install it in WordPress Dashboard->Plugins->Add New->Upload Plugin.
+You can download the zip file and install it via WordPress Dashboard->Plugins->Add New->Upload Plugin.

 ## History

+**Version 0.1.4** (01/09/2015):
+- Option to enable/disable notes editing
+- Hide save button when textarea is empty to prevent user from saving empty notes (tricky one!)

 **Version 0.1.3** (09/20/2014):
 - Add a plugin menu page for viewing all image notes